Simhyeon/gdmarp/README.md

 # To preserve m4 pre-processed file (out.md) use with --preserve option or -p in short
 gdmarp compile --preserve

+# To create pdf file instead of pptx
+gdmarp compile --pdf

+# To create html when you want to tweak and test csv formats, this automatically preserves medium file
+gdmarp test

 # To disable default macro use --no-defualt option
 gdmarp compile --no-default